kjda/ReactFlux/README.md

 USER_LOGIN_FAIL gets dispatched in two cases:
 1. The action callback throws an exception or returns an Error
 2. It returns a promise whicht gets rejected

+USER_LOGIN_AFTER gets dispatched always after the action has either succeeded or failed.

 an action that returns a promise may look like this: